 South Asia Economic Outlook

-Growth in the South Asian economy will be below its 10-year pre-pandemic average (6.5%) this year due to a tougher base effect and a weak global economy.
-Momentum is likely to decelerate most notably in Pakistan due to recent floods.
-Nonetheless, Bangladesh and India will remain among Asia’s top performers.
-Social unrest and extreme weather are risks.
+South Asia’s GDP will grow less than the 10-year average of 5.6% in 2023.
+The main drags will be a tougher base effect and a weaker global economy.
+Growth should weaken the most in Pakistan due to the fallout from 2022’s floods, while Bangladesh and India will remain among Asia’s star performers.
+Social unrest and extreme weather pose risks.

 South Asia Inflation